When you get injured, we take it personally.START MY FREE CONSULTATION

 Even if you are partially at fault for your accident, you might still be eligible to receive a financial settlement.
-As long as someone else was more at fault than you, you can file a claim—although the compensation you receive will be reduced according to your own percentage of fault.
+As long as someone else was more at fault than you, you can file a claim—though the compensation you receive will be reduced according to your own percentage of fault.

-Work with a Milwaukee Personal Injury Lawyer
+Work with a Milwaukee Personal Injury Attorney

-Whether you or a loved one has been injured in a minor accident or you lost someone in a deadly crash, you need to protect both your family’s interests and your future by seeking financial compensation through a personal injury lawsuit.
+Whether you or a loved one has been injured in a minor accident, or you lost someone in a deadly crash, you need to protect both your family’s interests and your future by seeking financial compensation through a personal injury lawsuit.

 Call 414-271-7007 or complete the form at the bottom of this page to schedule a free, no-obligation consultation with a Milwaukee personal injury lawyer from The Law Offices of Gary S. Greenberg.
 Act today and secure the settlement you need to pay for your recovery.